mdgeorge4153/hymns/LILYPOND.md

     TODO: such as ...

-Let's look at the file `36_for_the_fruit.ly`.
+The remainder of this tutorial focuses on the example file `36_for_the_fruit.ly`; you should open that file now and refer to it as you're reading this tutorial.

 There's a few lines of boilerplate that you can safely ignore:

  - Lines that begin with % are just there for your information; lilypond ignores them completely.